Ebell/Flint Scholarship FAQ

 A: We often have transfer students apply for Ebell/Flint Scholarships whose acceptance at a four-year university or college is still pending at the time of application.
 On your application indicate which colleges in Los Angeles County you have applied to for transfer.
 You need to advise us once you have been accepted to the four-year institution.
 Proof of your acceptance and your new financial aid award letter are required.

-Q: I’ve attended a community college and have been accepted to several four-year universities.
-I haven’t heard yet from my #1 choice, which is in LA County.
-It may not happen until the end of April.
-What financial aid information should I submit on my Financial Resources Profile (FRP)?
+Q: I am attending a community college and have been accepted to several four-year universities.
+I have not heard from my #1 transfer choice which is in LA County.
+What financial aid information should I submit?

 Q: As a transfer student, do I need to provide my official transcript from the community college I attended as well as the transcript from my current institution?